icon-project/multisig-wallet/README.md

 #### submitTransaction

-Submit transaction which is to be executed when all the number of confirmations meets 'requrement'.
+Submit transaction which is to be executed when the number of confirmations meets 'requrement'.
 Only wallet owners can call this method.
 The wallet owner who has called this method be confirmed to this transaction as soon as submit transaction successfully.

 ```python
 @external